Articles

 decision="allow")

-That rule was created from a single interactive approval.
-It is now permanently part of the agent's allowed command set for all future sessions.
+One click created that rule.
+It is now part of the allowed command set for future sessions.
 It references environment files and database URLs.
-And it exists only as a local flat file with no audit trail for when it was created or why.
+The only record is a local flat file.

 What the Permission System Does Not Do